Native Integration Guide

 Step 3: Add BlockID SDK

-Installation of BlockID iOS SDK using Cocoapods is supported from version 1.6.00 only
+Installation of the BlockID iOS SDK using CocoaPods is supported from version 1.15.0 onwards.

 3.1.1 Add BlockID SDK Library